Trekking in Nepal in the autumn season

-The months of the autumn months of September, October, and November are favourite months of Nepal’s fall trekking season: temperatures are mild, the weather is relatively stable, and the clear air makes for superb mountain views.
+The autumn months of September, October, and November are the favourite months of Nepal’s fall trekking season: temperatures are mild, the weather is relatively stable, and the clear air makes for superb mountain views.
 The high mountains are still cold, and lower elevations are still warm, but the daytime walking temperatures are the most pleasant overall.
-Severe weather can hit the mountains any time of year, but fall has the most stable conditions.
+Severe weather can hit the hills anytime, but fall has the most stable conditions.

-The autumn/fall season is also when Nepal receives most of the trekkers.
+The autumn/fall season is also when Nepal receives most trekkers.
 The most popular trails, such as Langtang, Everest Base Camp, and the Annapurna Circuit, will be bustling with trekkers, and this is experienced from the paths to the teahouses.
 The tourist district of Thamel in Kathmandu will be full of tourists.
 Getting rooms in guest houses or hotels can be problematic if you haven’t booked in advance.

 Trekkers start coming from September onwards.
 However, September is the tail end of the monsoon season.
 Therefore, you can still experience the same annoyances as during the monsoon season, such as landslides, blocked trails, and leeches, to name a few.
 Click here for more details on what it is like to go trekking in Nepal during September.